home-assistant/home-assistant.io/source/_integrations/icloud.markdown

 For the notification, press "Allow", then "OK".
 </div>

-If two-step authentication is enabled for your iCloud account, some time after Home Assistant startup the integration will ask which device you want to use as the Trusted Device via a notification in the Home Assistant UI.
-The integration will send an SMS prompt to that device with the auth code to enter in Home Assistant.
-The duration of this authentication is determined by Apple, but is currently 2 months, so you will only need to verify your account every two months.
+If two-step authentication is enabled for your iCloud account, some time after Home Assistant startup the integration will ask to enter the verification code you receive on your device via a notification in the Home Assistant UI.
+The duration of this authentication is determined by Apple, so you will need to verify your account every now and then.

-2 Factor Authentication is the improved version of two-step authentication and is still not supported by the pyicloud library.
-Therefore it's not possible to use it with the device_tracker yet.

 To prevent excessive battery drainage, a dynamic interval is used for each individual device instead of a fixed interval for all devices linked to one account.
 The dynamic interval is based on the current zone of a device, the distance towards home and the battery level of the device.